AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules-tips.md

 Select the correct matching condition to find the most restrictive condition that matches correctly.
 You can search for values in a report before creating a rule to make sure there are no unintended matches.
 For example, you should search the Prop2 report to find all locations where this condition matches before enabling this rule.

 ![](assets/tips-startswith.png)

+## How Processing Rules are Applied when Copying Hits using VISTA

+If you have a VISTA rule configured to copy hits to another report suite, the hits are sent through any processing rules defined in the other report suite.

+If you have processing rules defined on the original report suite, these rules may or may not be applied based on how the VISTA rule was configured by Engineering Services.
+To find out, you can ask your implementation specialist if the VISTA rule copies the "pre" or the "post" values to the additional report suite.
+If the "pre" value is copied, processing rules defined on the original report suite are not applied.
+If the "post" value is copied, processing rules are applied before the hit is copied.